sak1318/checks/README.md

 **Arctic:** This is a database for time series which sits on top of the MongoDB.
 This is designed by ManAHL data engineers team.
 This data base suited for efficient time series data querying.

 **Strategies** I have written two simple strategies for this bot.
-(These strategies are not back date tested for making money on so beware before using the bot :) ).
+(These strategies are not back date tested for making money on so beware before using the bot :) ).These classes create a buy or sell triggers and provide buy/sell price, target price and stop loss for each of the stock.

-**Aplaca API** Alpaca is the
+**Aplaca API** Alpaca provides a commission free trading platform.
+They support their official python API for algorithmic trading.
+They also provide platform for paper trading (which I have used for development).
+The bot places orders using the triggers and the prices provided by strategies.
+**Website** All the summary of orders placed for that day and the profit/loss for the day are published on the website powered by Django